Irritable Bowel Syndrome in Children (IBS in Children)

 - IBS is diagnosed when the physical exam does not show any cause for the child's symptoms, and the child has had symptoms at least once per week for at least 2 months, is growing as expected, and is not showing any signs that suggest another cause for the symptoms.

-- Additional diagnostic tests may include a stool test, ultrasound, and flexible sigmoidoscopy or colonoscopy.
+- Additional diagnostic tests may include a stool test, ultrasound, and flexible sigmoidoscopy or colonoscopy to rule out other causes of the symptoms.

 What is irritable bowel syndrome (IBS)?